-- Deliver upto 940 sq m of convenience retail and 7050 sq m comparison retail(16) in the town centre subject to identified need; - Support and develop the proposals set out in the Middleton Town Centre Spatial Masterplan for the redevelopment, refurbishment and improvement the centre and its public realm; - Utilise the opportunities from investments at the Arena and the new superstore to improve the image of the centre; - Support the delivery of office and commercial space in the eastern part of the town centre around the Arena (Policy E3); - Strengthen and improve the attractiveness of pedestrian links to, and the use of, Middleton Gardens; - Improve links with the Middleton conservation area and and promote its potential as a visitor attraction based on an Edgar Wood trail (Policy E5), the park, Middleton parish Church and the Old Grammar School; and - Strengthen pedestrian links along Long Street between the town centre and Assheton Way to allow safe pedestrian movement between the Middleton shopping centre, bus station and the Arena leisure centre.
+- Deliver additional convenience and comparison retail in the town centre subject to identified need set out in the Retail Study; - Support and develop the proposals set out in the Middleton Town Centre Spatial Masterplan for the redevelopment, refurbishment and improvement the centre and its public realm; - Utilise the opportunities from investments at the Arena and the new superstore to improve the image of the centre; - Support the delivery of office and commercial space in the eastern part of the town centre around the Arena (Policy E3); - Strengthen and improve the attractiveness of pedestrian links to, and the use of, Middleton Gardens; - Improve links with the Middleton conservation area and and promote its potential as a visitor attraction based on an Edgar Wood trail (Policy E5), the park, Middleton parish Church and the Old Grammar School; and - Strengthen pedestrian links along Long Street between the town centre and Assheton Way to allow safe pedestrian movement between the Middleton shopping centre, bus station and the Arena leisure centre and to the neighbouring areas.

 In Middleton the new bus station, refurbishment of the Middleton Shopping Centre and opening of the new civic and leisure centre, the Middleton Arena, and a new superstore has substantially improved the retail and leisure offer and image of Middleton.
-The Middleton Masterplan (17) sets out proposals to strengthen the town centre and further enhance its linkages and image.
+The Middleton Masterplan (16) sets out proposals to strengthen the town centre and further enhance its linkages and image.
 Proposals focus on spreading the benefits of these investments to adjoining areas in the town centre, through improving the building and streets around Fountain Street, Market Place and Providence Chapel, Assheton Way/Long Street roundabout, Middleton Gardens, Midway Square and the Old Burial Ground.
 Within the east part of Middleton, where there are already offices, there is the potential for further high quality office development to complement recent improvements to Middleton town centre.